 - The insurance plan of the parent with legal custody of the child

-- The plan of the spouse of the parent with legal custody of the child
+- The insurance plan of the spouse of the parent with legal custody of the child

-- The plan of the parent who does not have legal custody of the child
+- The insurance plan of the parent who does not have legal custody of the child

 There can be some exceptions depending on a court decree.
-If there is no specific terms in the court decree (stating only that the parents share join custody), the benefit determination would be the same as if the parents are not separated or divorced, the insurance of the parent whose birthday occurs first in a calendar year is considered the primary insurance while the other parent’s benefits are considered the secondary coverage.
+If there are no specific terms in the court decree (stating only that the parents share joint custody), the benefit determination would be the same as if the parents are not separated or divorced—the insurance of the parent whose birthday occurs first in a calendar year is considered the primary insurance while the other parent’s benefits are considered the secondary coverage.

 Co-insurance: The percent of your medical bill benefits you are expected to pay as determined by your health insurance carrier.